MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexw.md

 </dl>
 </td>
 <td width="60%">
 Installs a hook procedure that monitors messages posted to a message queue.
-For more information, see the <a href="/previous-versions/windows/desktop/legacy/ms644981(v=vs.85)">GetMsgProc</a> hook procedure.
+For more information, see the [GetMsgProc](/windows/win32/winmsg/getmsgproc) hook procedure.

 </td>
 </tr>